adilanwar2399/ESBMC_Vampire_Project_LLM_Integration_Pipeline/Code/README.md

 3. Requirements:

    a.
-Good Selection of LLMs - for the sake of this prototype GPT 3.5 Turbo is being used OpenAI.
+Good Selection of LLMs - for the sake of this prototype GPT 3.5 Turbo is being used (OpenAI).